fireteam99/CS314-Studyguides/studyguide.md

 	* Means that Johnny is eating if the thing he is eating is food.
 	* grandparent(GC, GP) :- parent(GC, P), parent(P, GP).
 	* GP is a grandparent of GC if for any P, P is a parent of GC and GP is a parent of P

+### Unifiers
+* To find a unifier we attempt to find a substitution from variable names to literals.
+* To find the most general unifier, just replace all variables with literals where possible.
+* Examples:
+	* foo(X, bar), foo(baz, Q) --> foo(baz, bar)